BudjakovDmitry/tech/linux/commands/ls.md

 Show child files and directories in a more detailed format which shows permissions, last-modified date, owner, etc. (long format).

+### -m

+Print result as comma separated list of entities.

 ### -r

 Reverse the order of the sort.
 Normally, `ls` displays its results in ascending